lyznne/flask-blog-starter/README.md

 Flask Blog Starter
 This is a simple Flask blog starter template.
-It provides a basic structure and starting point for building a blog application using Flask, SQLAlchemy, and Bootstrap.
+It provides a basic structure and starting point for building a blog application using Flask, SQLAlchemy.

 Features
-Simple Sqlite database.
+Simple Sqlite database setup.
 Structured for big Flask Apps.